© 2026 KPCW

 “The room has a computer with a camera, a small privacy screen and a health kit that includes a blood pressure cuff, thermometer and oximeter,” Dohanas said on KPCW’s “Local News Hour” May 14.

-“Our hope is that this resource helps community members who don't have a private place at home to meet with their doctor, or who don't have the resources to travel to appointments easily,” she added.
+“Our hope is that this resource helps community members who don't have a private place at home to meet with their doctor, or who don't have the resources to travel to appointments easily,” she said.

 Three health kits were provided by the state library.
 Two of the kits stay in the telehealth room.
 She said a third can be checked out like a book.